njlgbrl/Flask-Database-GenshInventory/README.md

   * Read
   * Update
   * Delete
-* Transferable database (for the sake of collaboration convenience)
+* Transferrable database (for the sake of collaboration convenience)

+### Repository Archived - University Performance Task has concluded